reasonml/reason-react/docs/lifecycles.md

 If you need to update state in a lifecycle event, simply `send` an action to `reducer` and handle it correspondingly: `self.send(DidMountUpdate)`.

-**Some new lifecyle methods act differently**.
+**Some new lifecycle methods act differently**.
 Described below.

 ## Access next or previous props: `retainedProps`

-One pattern that's sometimes used in ReactJS is accessing a lifecyle event's `prevProps` (`componentDidUpdate`), `nextProps` (`componentWillUpdate`), and so on.
+One pattern that's sometimes used in ReactJS is accessing a lifecycle event's `prevProps` (`componentDidUpdate`), `nextProps` (`componentWillUpdate`), and so on.
 ReasonReact doesn't automatically keep copies of previous props for you.
 We provide the `retainedProps` API for this purpose:

 ```reason
 type retainedProps = {message: string};